Guidance & Academic Counseling

 - Provide parents and teachers with information related to students' educational process and career goals in the 21st century.

 NUMBER OF COURSES TAKEN EACH YEARThe blockschedule of 82-minute periods allows full-year courses to meet every other day for the year and half-year courses to meet every other day for a semester.
 The maximum number of courses for which a student may schedule in any semester is eight (8), in four (4) blocks.
 Lunch is in addition to the four blocks.All students are required to have a full program of required courses and electives each semester.CREDITS AND TRANSCRIPTSThe Guidance Department serves as the Registrar for the School.
-Student permanent records are maintained and official transcripts are issues through the Guidance Office.
+Student permanent records are maintained and official transcripts are issued through the Guidance Office.
 Transcripts to colleges or future employers may be requested through the Guidance secretary.

 - Establish personal goals and objectives, keeping in mind that they may change.